Dillen198/DCS-OVERLAYER/README.md

 - DCS World (any version)
 - Modern web browser (Chrome, Firefox, Edge)

+## Compatibility

+The overlay is fully compatible with other DCS export mods:
+- ✅ DCS-SRS (SimpleRadio)
+- ✅ TacView
+- ✅ Other Export.lua scripts

+The installer appends to your existing Export.lua instead of replacing it.

 ## Usage

-- **Left Side**: Weapons loadout and fuel status
+- **Left Panel**: Weapons loadout organized by type (A/A and A/G)
+- **Fuel Display**: Visual bar showing remaining fuel percentage and weight
+- **Aircraft Name**: Current aircraft displayed at top

 ## Troubleshooting

+### Windows Security Warning
+- Click "More info" → "Run anyway"
+- This is normal for unsigned executables
+- You can add to Windows Defender exceptions

 ### "Connecting to DCS..." stays on screen
 - Ensure DCS is running with an aircraft loaded
-- Check that `Export.lua` is in the correct folder: `C:\Users\[YourUsername]\Saved Games\DCS\Scripts\`
+- Check that Export.lua was installed: `C:\Users\[YourUsername]\Saved Games\DCS\Scripts\Export.lua`
-- Verify the overlay server is running (console window should be open)
+- Look for "DCS-OVERLAY" text in Export.lua to verify installation

 ### No weapons showing
-- Make sure aircraft has weapons loaded in mission editor
+- Load weapons in mission editor
+- Verify aircraft has pylons/hardpoints loaded
 - Check browser console (F12) for errors

-### Windows Security Warning
-- Click "More info" → "Run anyway"
-- This is normal for unsigned executables
-- Optionally, add to Windows Defender exceptions

-### Port Already in Use
-- Close any applications using ports 3000, 8080, or 12340
-- Or modify ports in `websocket-bridge.js` before building

 ### Overlay not updating
-- Refresh the browser page (F5)
+- Refresh browser (F5)
-- Restart `DCS-Overlay.exe`
+- Restart DCS Overlay application
-- Check DCS logs for export script errors
+- Check DCS logs in `Saved Games\DCS\Logs\` for export errors

+### Port conflicts
+- Close applications using ports 3000, 8080, or 12340
+- Common conflicts: other overlays, web servers, development tools

 ## Development